g30r93g/gb-address-sampler/readme.md

 1. Receive the number of addresses to sample and the search area (polygon or postcodes)
     - Where a list of postcodes are supplied, they will be reversed into polygons
 2. Determine the built-up areas intersecting with the search area
-3. Re-define the built-up areas at the edge of the search areas
+3. Re-define the built-up areas at the edge of the search area
-4. Approximate the population density of each built-up area ⚠️ (WIP - Not Yet Implemented)
-    1. Calculate the area (km sq.) of each built-up area
-    2. Determine the number of UPRNs in each built-up area
-5. Proportionately assign the number of addresses to sample based on the population density of each built-up area ⚠️ (WIP - Not Yet Implemented)
-6. Sample addresses within each built-up area
+4. Sample addresses within each built-up area
     1. Produce random coordinates within the built-up area
     2. Analyse the number of UPRNs within 100m radius.
 If more than 5, good chance of a valid delivery address.
 Otherwise, re-sample.
     3. Query OS Places API to obtain the addresses at or around that coordinate
     4. Select the address if there's only one address, or randomly select one if multiple addresses (for example HMO, high-rise, commercial units, etc.)
-7. Return addresses
+5. Return addresses

 Note that the British National Grid (EPSG:27700) geometry is used internally, but WGS84 longitude/latitude (EPSG:4326) is the geometry format accepted by the API.